 Republican Govs.
 Rick Scott of Florida and Rick Perry of Texas, whose states are among those with the largest populations of uninsured low-income residents, immediately vowed not to expand their Medicaid programs.
-Other governors blindsided by the court's decision unleashed their insurance commissioners to explore the choices for states under a ruling that generated more questions than answers.
+But Scott now supports expansion, though his state legislature does not.
+Other governors are taking a wait-and-see approach.

-Regardless of how a state proceeds on Medicaid expansion, individuals and families earning between 133 percent and 400 percent of the poverty level will be eligible for insurance premium subsidies beginning in 2014 under the federal health care law.
+Regardless of how a state proceeds on Medicaid expansion, individuals and families earning between 133 percent and 400 percent of the poverty level will be eligible for premium subsidies to buy health insurance when the new marketplaces debut Oct.
+1.

 Fear of a Medicaid influx

-Some governors are particularly concerned about the so-called woodwork effect.
-Under this scenario, large numbers of Medicaid-eligible residents who haven't yet signed up might hear of the expansion and come "out of the woodwork" and enroll before 2014, creating a budget crunch for some already cash-strapped states.
+Some governors have expressed specific concern over a possible "woodwork effect."
+Under this scenario, large numbers of Medicaid-eligible residents who haven't yet signed up might hear of a planned expansion in their state and come "out of the woodwork" and enroll before 2014, thereby creating a budget crunch for some already cash-strapped states.

 "That is not trivial for some states," admits Deborah Chollet, a lead health insurance researcher at Mathematica Policy Research in Washington, D.C.
 "But the truth is, those people have to be pretty healthy, or they would already be in Medicaid.
 So you may get large numbers enrolled, but your per-person cost should be very low for those people."

-In fact, Arkansas recently crunched the numbers and found that while health care reform would add 250,000 people to the state's Medicaid rolls, the law would result in a $372 million savings for the state from 2014 through 2021.
+In fact, when Arkansas crunched the numbers, it found that while health care reform would add 250,000 people to its Medicaid rolls, the law would result in a $372 million savings for the state from 2014 through 2021.

 "There definitely were people in the state who were surprised by the numbers," says Amy Webb, spokeswoman for the Arkansas Department of Human Services.
 "The 'woodwork' cost is offset by other areas where we would be saving, such as our medically needy population.
 They won't have to go into bankruptcy to cover medical expenses."